iTzVirtual00/BtGuard/README.md

 ### 1. Device Management UI

 BtGuard includes a built-in user interface that simplifies the management of monitored devices.
 With a user-friendly design, you can effortlessly add, remove, or modify devices that you want to keep track of.
+You can use [nRFConnect](https://www.nordicsemi.com/Products/Development-tools/nrf-connect-for-mobile) to get the `addresses` of your devices.

 ### 2. Notification Service